 Treatment and Prognosis

-Hospitalization is often necessary for acute attacks.
-Medications for pain, nausea and vomiting, and close observation are generally required.
+Hospitalization is often necessary for acute attacks, particularly if nausea and vomiting have prevented adequate oral intake.
+Medications for pain, nausea and vomiting, IV hydration, and close observation are generally required.

-Heme must be administered by vein.
-Panhematin®, from Lundbeck Inc., is the only commercially available heme therapy for treatment and prevention of acute porphyric attacks in the United States.
-Heme arginate, which is marketed in some other countries, is another preparation of heme for intravenous administration.
-It is not presently available in the United States.
-Panhematin® is less likely to produce phlebitis if it is mixed with human albumin before it is given.
+Panhematin, is the only commercially available form of heme for treatment and prevention of acute porphyric attacks in the United States.
+Heme arginate, which is marketed in other countries as Normosang® (Orphan Europe), is another preparation for intravenous administration.
+The main side-effect of Panhematin® is irritation of the vein used for infusion (phlebitis).
+This is avoided by slow infusion through a large caliber vein or central line.
+Adding human albumin to the heme solution also may reduce the risk of phlebitis.
 (Directions for preparing Panhematin® in this manner can be obtained from porphyria specialist and is included in the Primary Care Physician/Emergency Room Kit.)
-Heme therapy is seldom indicated unless the diagnosis of acute porphyria is proven by a marked increase in urine PBG.
-How heme therapy should be used to prevent attacks is not well established.
+Heme therapy is indicated only if an acute attack of porphyria is proven by a marked increase in urine PBG.
+It may be useful also as preventive therapy for people with frequent recurrent attacks.

 During treatment of an attack, attention should be given to salt and water balance.
 Harmful drugs should be stopped.
 These include barbiturates, sulfonamides, and many others (see the Acute Porphyria Drug Database).
 Attacks are often precipitated by low intake of carbohydrates and calories in an attempt to lose weight.
 Thus dietary counseling is very important (see below).
 Premenstrual attacks often resolve quickly with the onset of menses; hormone manipulations may prevent such attacks.